sigstore/docs/content/trust-security.md

   - card1:
       header: Trust root
       imageAsset: ""
-      text: What any signature or certificate needs to be checked against to prove its authenticity.
+      text: >-
+        ### sigstore is built and run in the open

         The sigstore trust root is made up of five key holders from the community, responsible for any changes to policy and rotated as we grow in the future.
-      ctaText: See our root key holders
+      ctaText: View our root key holders
       ctaLink: https://github.com/sigstore/root-signing/tree/main/ceremony
     card2:
       header: Threat model